Basics on Printing Checks and MICR Toner

 A: It is possible that your density setting is too dark or excess toner has built up inside the printer and is ready for cleaning:

-Excessively high or low humidity levels in the office environment can also cause this gray backgrounding, particularly during Winter months with the LaserJet 3Si or 4Si printer.
+Excessively high or low humidity levels in the office environment can also cause this gray backgrounding, particularly during Winter months with older HP LaserJet printers.
 MICR toner is more electro-conductively sensitive than standard toner and the excessively low humidity that occurs from heaters drying the office air during the Winter season increases the amount of static electricity, which causes more toner to adhere to the drum creating the gray backgrounding on the paper.
 Most laser printers' environmental specifications for relative humidity are between 20% and 80% for printing operations.
 Some offices have solved the problem by placing a humidifier in the area of the printer.
 Newer model printers also seem less susceptible to the humidity problem.

 Q: I am getting a spot repeating continuously, what is this from?